ka1130/Happenly/README.md

 1. Browse events
 2. Create, update and remove events
 3. Seed data: open [http://localhost:3000/api/seed-events](http://localhost:3000/api/seed-events)

-(In Progress): 4.
-Sign up / sign in (currently user can sign up with their email address)
+4. Sign up / sign in (with Supabase)

 (To Do:) 5.
 Search events 6.
 Filter events 6.
 Register for an event 7.
 Track registrations and analytics